 He even had to entertain business people, though he would take them out rather than bring them home.

 Ruth: His social life revolved around Colman’s: he would support the sports teams, and even played hockey for Colman’s.
 He had tickets to Carrow Road because it was originally part of Colman’s.

 He was a great sportsman.
 He loved his sport, played rugby and supported Norwich City.
 I stayed in the background.
 I have no idea why people throw, catch or kick balls!

 Colman’s introduced pension schemes very early – even for ladies which was quite unusual.
 I didn’t have a pension because I didn’t work long enough; Philip did though.
 There was a bonus scheme which we called ‘Prosperity’.
 We were given a lump sum which helped and I think every month people were given some mustard, or starch, as a bonus.
 We were given something at Christmas and there was always a special Christmas lunch.

 Eileen Durrant (b.
-1924) was interviewed in Norwich for WISEArchive on 6th October 2015.
+1924) talking to WISEArchive on 6th October 2015 in Norwich.
 Her daughter Ruth also participated.